jameslyons/python_speech_features/docs/source/index.rst

 From here you can write the features to a file etc.

-Functions provided in mfcc module
+Functions provided in features module
 ---------------------------------

-.. automodule:: mfcc
+.. automodule:: features
     :members: